All Episodes

 They don't want false good news, phony good news.

-They're not trying to put out polls like the drive-by media does to affect public opinion, because the public never sees these polls.
+They're not trying to put out polls like the drive-by media does to affect public opinion because the public never sees these polls.

-Uh and I haven't seen them.
+And I haven't seen them.

 I'm just being told the interpretation of them.